aardappel/lobster/lobster/docs/source/shooter_tutorial.md

-default, coordinates in Lobster correspond directly to pixels, with (0,0) in the upper left corner (a left-handed coordinate system), and the total number of pixels depending on the device (or the user), which during any frame is given by `gl_windowsize`.
+default, coordinates in Lobster correspond directly to pixels, with (0,0) in the upper left corner (a left-handed coordinate system), and the total number of pixels depending on the device (or the user), which during any frame is given by `gl_window_size`.
 While working directly with pixel sizes may be useful for some applications, generally, we want games to be scalable, meaning they should roughly look the same irrespective of what device they run on.